-Home to alpacas, goats, sheep, guinea pigs, rabbits and chickens, the Animal Walk guides visitors on a walk through the centre for a close-up view of the animals.
+Home to goats, sheep, guinea pigs, rabbits, chickens and an alpaca, the Animal Walk guides visitors on a walk through the centre for a close-up view of the animals.

 The Animal Walk further brings to life founder Frederick Horniman’s vision of an outside space reflecting the Museum’s collections.